-Method using an orbiting satellite that emits and receives radio energy in the form of waves

-·Carries two types of information.

-Information about surface from which radio waves reflected carried in strength and intensity of signal

-•Changes in roundtrip distance seen through phase changes of the radio waves.
+- Method using an orbiting satellite that emits and receives radio energy in the form of waves - ·Carries two types of information. - Information about surface from which radio waves reflected carried in strength, intensity, and phase chages of signal - •Changes in roundtrip distance seen through phase changes of the radio waves.